gauravarya77/DNA-hinge-simulations/MD_Hinges/README.md

 74b.conf: Input restart file (containing structure and velocity data of an equilibrated hinge) for performing oxDNA MD simulations of 74b hinges

-pro_GPU.in: Input file for performing oxDNA MD simulations of DNA hinges for GPU processors
+pro_GPU.in: Input options file for performing oxDNA MD simulations of DNA hinges on GPUs

-pro_CPU.in: Input file for performing oxDNA MD simulations of DNA hinges for CPU processors
+pro_CPU.in: Input options file for performing oxDNA MD simulations of DNA hinges on CPUs